zzalscv2/VirtualFluids/docs/pages/coding-guidelines/Names.md

 There are two types of words to consider.
 First are the common words listed in a language dictionary.
 These must never be abbreviated.
 Never write:

-cmd instead of command
+* cmd instead of command

-cp instead of copy
+* cp instead of copy

-pt instead of point
+* pt instead of point

-comp instead of compute
+* comp instead of compute

-init instead of initialize
+* init instead of initialize

 etc.

 Then there are domain-specific phrases that are more naturally known through their abbreviations/acronyms.
 These phrases should be kept abbreviated.
 Never write:

-HypertextMarkupLanguage instead of html
+* HypertextMarkupLanguage instead of html

-CentralProcessingUnit instead of cpu
+* CentralProcessingUnit instead of cpu

-PriceEarningRatio instead of pe

 etc.